 Scientists have shown that connecting wildlife habitats is critical to conserving biodiversity in the face of climate change, which will increasingly trigger geographical shifts for wildlife populations, plant communities, and ecological processes.
 The Wildlife Corridors Conservation Act would help safeguard native flora and fauna throughout the U.S., and can serve as a model for other regions of the world.

-Even small insects like North American monarch butterflies need wildlife corridors to migrate some 3,000 miles from summer habitats east of the Rockies to winter refuges in Mexico and California.
-Full migrations require 3 or 4 generations of butterflies, which must find safe places along the flyway to rest and reproduce.
+- Even small insects like North American monarch butterflies need wildlife corridors to migrate some 3,000 miles from summer habitats east of the Rockies to winter refuges in Mexico and California.
+Full migrations require three or four generations of butterflies, which must find safe places along the flyway to rest and reproduce.

 Each of our America’s myriad wildlife species has unique and pressing reasons for needing wildlife corridors, but one bold piece of legislation will benefit them all: the Wildlife Corridors Conservation Act!